ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 ## Tree Head Signature

-The head of a Transparency Log, which represents the log's most recent state, is represented as:
+The head of a Transparency Log, which represents its most recent state, is encoded as:

 ~~~ tls-presentation
 struct {